Appdynamics/kafka-monitoring-extension/README.md

 ## Enabling JMX
 Before configuring the extension, please make sure to run the below steps to check if the set up is correct.
-1. Test connection to the port
+1. Test connection to the port from the machine where the extension is installed.
    ```
+    nc -v KafkaHostIP port

+    For example, connecting to the localhost on port 9999.

     nc -v localhost 9999

    ```

     If you get ```Connection to localhost port 9999 [tcp/distinct] succeeded!```,it confirms the access to the Kafka server.